 If you or someone you know has stroke warning signs, call 911 immediately.
-Getting stroke care quickly is important because time is brain cells.
+Getting immediate stroke treatment is important because time is brain cells.
 For every minute the treatment is delayed, two million brain cells are lost.

 A stroke affects everyone differently, which means everyone’s stroke recovery process is different, too.
 We work with you and your family to create a personalized treatment plan that specifically addresses your unique needs.
 After a stroke, it’s common to need rehabilitation to help with:

 We offer comprehensive stroke rehabilitation for patients recovering in the hospital and patients recovering at home.
 Our stroke rehabilitation program is specially designed to achieve the best possible outcome for each stroke survivor.
 You and your family will be surrounded and supported by a team of doctors, nurses and therapists who work with you to help you heal and prepare for the future.